cwru-sdle/FAIRLinked/README.md

 ## General Usage

-The tool is invoked from the command line using the main script name (assumed here to be `FAIRLinked`), followed by a command and its specific arguments.
+The tool is invoked from the command line using the main script name, followed by a command and its specific arguments.

 ```bash
 FAIRLinked [COMMAND] [OPTIONS]